 Stephen recommends this book and having just finished reading a copy, I can see why.
 Travel Vans must surely be the most complete, coherent and detailed discussion of all aspects of motorhome conversion and construction that’s available.
 It’s excellent.

-The book uses as its focus the conversion undertaken by John Speed of a Mercedes 814D (now known as a Vario).
-The conversion was undertaken to a very high standard and was intended for use on poor and unsurfaced roads, not just tarmaced western European roads (a 4×4 version of the Vario is available).
+The book uses as its focus the conversion undertaken by John Speed of a Mercedes 814D (more recently known as the Vario, but as of 2016 no longer for sale in the UK).
+The conversion was undertaken to a very high standard and was intended for use on poor and unsurfaced roads, not just tarmaced western European roads (a 4×4 version of the Vario was available).

 John Speed discusses the logic behind all of his design decisions, material choices and construction techniques.
 Whether you want something similar or are only interested in a vehicle you will use on UK campsites, reading the book will give you a thorough understanding of everything that should be considered when taking the self-build route.
 It also makes a good primer for understanding the quality and durability (or lack thereof) of professional conversions.